department-of-veterans-affairs/vagov-content/pages/education/other-va-education-benefits/veap.md

     You'll need to have your Education Services Officer approve your enrollment, and your Commanding Officer verify your service.<br>
     <br>
     <b>If you've already started training:</b><br>
-    Take your VA Form 22-1990 application and Member Copy of DD Form 214 to your school or employer.
+    Take your VA Form 22-1990 application and a copy of your DD214 to your school or employer.
 Ask them to complete VA Form 22-1999, Enrollment Certification, and send all the forms to us. <br>
     <a href="https://www.vba.va.gov/pubs/forms/vba-22-1990-are.pdf">Download VA Form 22-1990</a>.
   </li>
   <li class="process-step list-three">